Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models: RELATED WORK

 Our approach is more similar to the work of~\citet{chen2023nl2tl} and~\citet{hsiung2022generalizing}, abstracting natural language to an intermediate representation layer before grounding to the final atomic propositions.
-An important limitation of these methods is that they are based on thoroughly curated datasets or well-structured synthetic data generation pipelines, while we deal with unstructured free-form recipe text scraped from the internet.
-Moreover, most of these works assuming an embodied agent executing actions have mainly been applied to navigation and simple pick-and-place tasks or combinations of these, while our web-scraped cooking recipe corpus offers a richer and more diverse action space.
+An important limitation of these methods is that they are based on thoroughly curated datasets or well-structured synthetic data generation pipelines.
+On the contrary, we deal with unstructured free-form recipe text scraped from the internet.
+Moreover, most of these works in embodied settings have mainly been applied to navigation and simple pick-and-place tasks or combinations of these.
+Our web-scraped cooking recipe corpus offers a richer and more diverse action space.